gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --hosts [LIST]               Hosts, comma separated list of host names or IDs.
     -a, --appliance                  Execute on the appliance, the target is the appliance itself.
         --config [TEXT]              Custom config
+        --refresh [SECONDS]          Refresh until execution is complete.
+Default interval is 10 seconds.
+        --no-refresh                 Do not refresh
     -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.